 - Digital Media Factoring – this is when a business sells their invoices outright for 80-90% upfront to OAREX.
 OAREX then collects directly from the company that is paying the invoices.
 After OAREX gets paid, we remit the 10-20% to you, minus our fees.
 The benefits of this financing is that it’s risk free to the seller of the invoice (i.e. OAREX clients), because OAREX takes collection risk.
 There are no personal guarantees, no covenants like a bank would require, etc. Just a simple purchase and sale.

 - Digital Media Financing – this differs from factoring in that a loan is made the client against the entire basket of invoices.
 In the event of non-payment however, you remain liable to OAREX.
-Currently this is only available for certain select clients; OAREX is not a lender, we are a factor.

 Which one should I choose?

 If you want a risk-free solution, digital media factoring is better for you.
 It will be slightly more expensive but will give you the freedom and peace of mind to scale your business without the worry of non-payment.
 However to qualify, your customers must be approved for credit.